 Applying the Bible is the duty of all Christians.
-If we don’t apply it, the Bible becomes nothing more to us than a dry, tedious tome, an impractical collection of old manuscripts.
+If we don’t apply it, the Bible becomes nothing more to us than a normal book, an impractical collection of old manuscripts.
 That’s why Paul says, “Whatever you have learned or received or heard from me, or seen in me—put it into practice.
 And the God of peace will be with you” (Philippians 4:9).
 When we apply the Bible, God Himself will be with us.

 The first step toward applying God’s Word in our lives is reading it.
-There are hundreds of Bible reading plans available on the web and through various Christian ministries that we can use to familiarize ourselves with God’s Word.
-Our goal in reading is to get to know God, to learn His ways and to understand His purpose for this world and for us individually.
-In reading the Bible, we will learn about God’s interactions with humanity throughout history, His plan of redemption, His promises, and His character.
-We will see what the Christian life looks like.
+Our goal in reading is to get to know God, to learn His ways, and to understand His purpose for this world and for us individually.
+In reading the Bible, we learn about God’s interactions with humanity throughout history, His plan of redemption, His promises, and His character.
+We see what the Christian life looks like.
 The knowledge of God we glean from Scripture serves as an invaluable foundation for applying the Bible’s principles for life.

 Study: While studying certainly involves reading, reading is not the same as studying.
 To study God’s Word means that we prayerfully devote time and attention to acquiring advanced knowledge on a particular person, subject, theme, passage, or book of the Bible.
-A multitude of study resources is available online, as well as in biblical commentaries or published Bible studies that enable us to feast on the “meat” of God’s Word (Hebrews 5:12-14).
-We can familiarize ourselves with these resources, then choose a topic, a passage, or a book that piques our interests, and delve in.
+A multitude of study resources is available, including biblical commentaries and published Bible studies that enable us to feast on the “meat” of God’s Word (Hebrews 5:12-14).
+We can familiarize ourselves with these resources, then choose a topic, a passage, or a book that piques our interests and delve in.

 Memorize: It is impossible to apply what we cannot remember.
 If we are going to “hide” the Word in our hearts, we have to first get it in there by means of memorization.
 Memorizing Scripture produces within us a well from which we may continually drink, especially at times when we are not able to read our Bibles.
 In the same way that we store up money and other earthly possessions for future use, we should “lay up these words of mine in your heart and in your soul” (Deuteronomy 11:18, KJV).
 Create a plan for the Scripture verses you would like to memorize each week.